I've been an online writer for more than 13 years. I'm interested in eco-friendly methods for the home and garden.

 Using grey water can cut down on water supplies during drought conditions.
 It can also cut down on the wattage used in a household.
 This saves energy while cutting down on the cost of utilities.

 It is always better to use organic, biodegradable, low-phosphate soaps when reusing gray water.
 Many people just use the water straight to the garden or onto the lawn.
-Added fertilizers like calcium sulfate can be added to help adjust the pH levels.
+Fertilizers like calcium sulfate can be added to help adjust the pH levels.
 Bleach also should not be used if the water is to be used with plants of any kind.

 Some people prefer not to use grey water on edible plants because small amounts of bacteria may still be present.
 Water from the kitchen sink and dishwasher may have grease and food particles in it.
 Biofilters can be used to filter the water from sinks to remove the minimal bacteria.